-Writing memos is a core competency for most of us.
-Yet we don't get a lot of targeted instruction in how to create the missives effectively.
+Writing memos is a core competency, yet we don't get a lot of targeted instruction in how to create these missives.

-That's why a lot of my writing coach clients approach me for guidance on writing better memos.
-One recent client had been working in a small production company where most of the communication was done face to face.
-After being recruited to a very large production company, Shari* discovered the group relied primarily on memos, in part because several people worked in the field.
+That's why a lot of my writing coach clients approach me for help with writing better memos.
+One had previously worked in a small production company where most of the communication was done face to face.
+After being recruited to a very large production company, Shari* discovered the group relied primarily on memos since several people worked in the field.
 She wasn't confident about her writing skills and wanted to up her game before starting the gig.

 Big Memo Writing Problem #1: Lack of Confidence

 When we don't feel confident about the subject matter or our status in the organization, we often develop writing habits that actually undermine us.
 The most common issues are: